unpoly/unpoly-site/README.md

 Once inside the DevContainer, use `bundle exec middleman server` and `bundle exec rspec` as you normally would.

+## Local development using Docker Compose

+You can use Docker to run the development dependencies and middleman sever.

+1. Checkout `unpoly-site` alongside `unpoly` in the same parent folder (as above).
+2. From inside the `unpoly-site` folder, run the command below.

+        docker compose -p unpoly-site -f .devcontainer/docker-compose.yml run --service-ports app

+Once the container is running, you can browse documentation from the outside at https://localhost:4567

 ## Tests

 This repo should have a lot more tests.